ittia-research/check/README.md

 ## Todo
 ### Frontend
 - [ ] API: Input string or url, output analysis
-- [ ] Optional more detailed output: correction, explannation, references
+- [ ] Optional more detailed output: correction, explanation, references

 ### Backend
 - [ ] Get list of facts from input, improve performance
 - [ ] Get search results of each facts and check if they are true or false
-- [ ] Get weight of facts and opnions
+- [ ] Get weight of facts and opinions
 - [ ] Compare different search engines.
 - [ ] Add support for URL input
 - [ ] Performance benchmark.

 LLM
-- [ ] Better way to handle LLM output formating: list, JSON.
+- [ ] Better way to handle LLM output formatting: list, JSON.

 Embedding:
 - [ ] chunk size optimize